 The result of the founders foresight is today a university that is recognized both nationally and internationally as a leader in scholarship.
 NYU is one of only 26 private universities in the nation to have membership in the distinguished Association of American Universities.
 Students come to NYU from all 50 states and from 140 foreign countries.

 New York University includes three degree-granting campuses: New York City, United States; Abu Dhabi, United Arab Emirates; and Shanghai, China.
-In addition, the University has 11 global academic centers: Accra, Ghana; Berlin, Germany; Buenos Aires, Argentina; Florence, Italy; London, England; Madrid, Spain; Paris, France; Prague, Czech Republic; Sydney, Australia; Tel Aviv, Israel; and Washington, DC, United States.
+In addition, the University has 12 global academic centers: Accra, Ghana; Berlin, Germany; Buenos Aires, Argentina; Florence, Italy; London, England; Los Angeles, United States; Madrid, Spain; Paris, France; Prague, Czech Republic; Sydney, Australia; Tel Aviv, Israel; and Washington, DC, United States.
 Although overall the University is large, the divisions are small- to moderate-size units -- each with its own traditions, programs, and faculty.

-Enrollment in the undergraduate divisions at NYU ranges between 129 and 7,330, and the University offers over 11,000 courses and grants more than 25 different degrees.
+Enrollment in the undergraduate divisions at NYU ranges between 129 and 7,330; the University offers over 11,000 courses and grants more than 25 different degrees.
 Classes vary in size, but the University strives to create a sense of community among students within and among the different disciplines.